Ä¢¹½ÊÓÆµÍø

 Potential infractions fall under three categories*:

-Student Violations: One or more students violate community standards and expectations.
-All students will be held accountable to the Code of Student Conduct.
-Anyone in violation of the Code of Student Conduct will be referred to Student Conduct for resolution of the case.
+1. Student Violations: One or more students violate community standards and expectations.
+All students will be held accountable to the Student Code of Conduct.
+Anyone in violation of the Student Code of Conduct will be referred to Student Conduct for resolution of the case.

-Club or Organizational Violations: A club or organization is in violation of standards or procedures.
-Clubs and Organizations are required to meet the unique responsibilities required of all clubs & organizations in order to uphold the safety and enrichment experience of CWI Students.
-A club or organization in violation of their requirements will be referred to Student Engagement for resolution of the case.
+2. Club Violations: A club is in violation of standards or procedures.
+Club are required to meet the unique responsibilities required of all clubs in order to uphold the safety and enrichment experience of CWI students.
+A club in violation of their requirements will be referred to Student Engagement for resolution of the case.
+Depending on the violation, clubs may be referred to Student Conduct for resolution.

-Advisor Violations: An advisor fails to adhere to procedures or abuses their position of authority.
-Advisors are required to attend a club orientation session to learn proper processes and procedures that are to be used during their tenure as an Advisor.
-Should advisors violate their commitment to the club or organizations, they may be removed from the position of Advisor and/or they may be referred to Human Resources for further investigation of the case.
+3. Advisor Violations: An advisor fails to adhere to procedures or abuses their position of authority.
+Advisors are required to attend a club orientation session to learn proper processes and procedures that are to be used during their tenure as an advisor.
+Should advisors violate their commitment to the club, they may be removed from the position of advisor and/or they may be referred to Human Resources for further investigation of the case.

 *As each infraction and category is unique, each is subject to its own unique set of standards and potential sanctions.